-The Fourth Ward or northwest quadrant of Charlotte's Uptown area was resurrected in the mid-1800s as one of the more prosperous areas of town providing homes to local merchants, physicians and ministers.
-The First Methodist Church, First Presbyterian Church, and St. Peters Episcopal Church are also a part of Fourth Ward.
-By the 1900s Charlotte residents has moved out to areas like Dilworth and Myers Park.
+The Fourth Ward or northwest quadrant of Charlotte's Uptown area was resurrected in the mid-1800s as one of the more prosperous areas of town providing homes to local merchants, physicians, and ministers.
+The First Methodist Church, First Presbyterian Church, and St. Peters Episcopal Church are all also a part of Fourth Ward.
+By the 1900s Charlotte residents had moved out to areas like Dilworth and Myers Park.

 By 1970, Fourth Ward had fallen into a state of neglect with many homes vandalized or burned.
 But the late 20th century Fourth Ward saw a restoration and is now a thriving part of Uptown.

 Wandering through this neighborhood, you may feel like you're back in time, with the tree-lined streets, century-old homes, and courtyard gardens.

 Today in Fourth Ward, which covers an area about 30 blocks long, you'll find plenty of glistening new condo buildings like The Vue and the Avenue.
 The "Friends of Fourth Ward" neighborhood association sponsors the annual "Fourth Ward Holiday Home Tour," a look at the neighborhood's beautiful homes in their holiday splendor.
 The Fourth Ward is also home to the North Carolina Music Factory, an arts and entertainment complex that includes a 5,000 seat live music venue.

 Charlotte's Historic Fourth Ward sits between Trade St. to the south, 11th St.

 to the north, Graham St. to the west and Tryon St. to the east.